 β SSRIs (Selective Serotonin Reuptake Inhibitors)

-- Key points: Fewer side effects than older drugs.
-Takes 4β6 weeks to work.
+Key points: Fewer side effects than older drugs; however, they take 4β6 weeks to show results.

-- Side effects: Nausea, insomnia, sexual problems.
-Watch for serotonin syndrome!
+Side effects: Nausea, insomnia, and sexual problems.
+Watch closely for serotonin syndrome.

 β SNRIs (Serotonin-Norepinephrine Reuptake Inhibitors)